 Many physicians go the extra mile for their patients.
-Few go more than 1,500.
-But Dr. Rafat Abonour, an Indiana University myeloma specialist, has done just that.
+Few go more than 2,300.
+But Dr. Rafat Abonour, an Indiana University myeloma researcher and IU Health physician, has done just that.

 Each fall, Dr. Abonour and his fellow Miles for Myeloma cyclists – a crew made up of myeloma researchers and medical caregivers, family members of patients and even a couple of patients themselves – set out on the annual Miles for Myeloma ride.
 The two-day cycling event gives myeloma patients and their loved ones the opportunity to conduct personalized fund-raising campaigns to generate awareness about the blood cancer and raise funding for research and care aimed at improving treatments for this rare disease.
 A dinner and education symposium for myeloma patients and their families follows the finish line celebration.

 Miles for Myeloma began when a group of Dr. Abonour’s patients decided they wanted to organize a run/walk event to raise funds for multiple myeloma research at Indiana University.
 Rather than have his patients plan a standard participatory event, Dr. Abonour offered to cover the miles — and the state of Indiana — himself.
 He reasoned that as his patients travel from all parts of Indiana to visit him, he should make an effort to go to them.
 From 2005 to 2015, Miles for Myeloma raised $3 million for multiple myeloma research at the IU Simon Cancer Center.
 Starting in 2016, Miles for Myeloma is now a joint effort, supporting both myeloma research at the Indiana University School of Medicine and enhanced myeloma patient care at the IU Health Simon Cancer Center.

 Take a look at the 2017 ride